 Layer four is the most subtle.
 It analyzes how reviews happen — not what was reviewed, but the dynamics of the review process.
 Three sub-signals reveal where the team is uncertain, confused, or working past the limits of shared understanding.

 Review cycle count.
-PRs that go through more than five review cycles before merging are signaling misalignment — on requirements, on approach, on the team's mental model of the system.
+PRs that go through more than five review cycles before merging signal misalignment — on requirements, on approach, on the team's mental model of the system.
 High cycle counts per service directory correlate with future defects because the team is not working from a shared model.
 They are negotiating one in the comments.
+The DORA 2025 report introduced rework rate as an official fifth metric, with benchmarks showing that more than 26% of teams spend 8-16% of deployment capacity on unplanned fixes[7] — the downstream cost of exactly this misalignment.

 Uncertainty language in reviews.
 Scan review comments for hedging: "I think this is right but…", "not sure about this approach", "this might break", "we should probably", "let's revisit", "I don't fully understand."
 Concentration of hedging in a specific service is a leading indicator of knowledge gaps that produce bugs three sprints later.